Radiation Chemistry 1968-1976

 The Spur Model of Water Radiolysis

 The spur model of water radiolysis holds that many observed effects, including the formation of the molecular products hydrogen and hydrogen peroxide, are due to the inhomogeneous distribution of the radiation-produced free radicals, which are formed in groups called spurs.
 Subsequent reactions of these radicals, while diffusing in the bulk of the solution produce the observed effects.
-Earlier tests of the model in the Chemistry Department demonstrated that it was consistent with almost all known facts of water radiolysis, but that about one-third of the molecular hydrogen was formed in some other process.
+Earlier tests of the model in the Chemistry Division demonstrated that it was consistent with almost all known facts of water radiolysis, but that about one-third of the molecular hydrogen was formed in some other process.
 Others pointed out that, in all such calculations, a unique radius is assumed for spurs containing any given number of radicals.
 It was shown3 that the shape of the curve relating molecular product formation and the concentration of solutes capable of reacting with the radicals is essentially unchanged by assuming a statistical distribution of spur sizes.

 3. "Application of the Spur Diffusion Model to the Radiation Chemistry of Aqueous Solutions" H.A.
 Schwarz, J. Phys.
 Chem.
 73 1928 (1969).